samfoo/samfoo.github.io/source/resume.md

 * [http://twitter.com/capnkrump](https://twitter.com/capnkrump)
 * +61467970000

-## Background
+## Abstract

 I enjoy building things.
-From software and hardware, to business development, I am a builder.
+From software &amp; hardware, to business development.

-I've worked across a range of industries and domains, including: several successful startups, financial institutions, media companies, and retail.
+I've worked across a range of industries &amp; domains, including: several successful startups, large financial institutions, media companies, airlines, and retail.

-I'm excited about recent developments that make embedded electronics more accessible and am an enthusiast of open source.
+I'm a zealous enthusiast of open source.

 ## Experience

-### ThoughtWorks (Australia, India, South Africa, New Zealand)
+### [ThoughtWorks](http://thoughworks.com) (Australia, India, South Africa, New Zealand)
 #### Lead Developer Consultant - Semptember 2011 - present

-ThoughtWorks is a global IT consulting firm.
-Their portfolio is focused on large telecommunication, financial services and insurance.
-They're well know evangelists of continuous delivery, Agile, and extreme programming.

-I worked in a wide-variety of roles, from developer to tech-lead to coach, which all involved a wide-variety of technologies and techniques.
+* Continuous delivery enterprise strategy lead for a worldclass air carrier.

 * Led a large team as a tech lead in a year long project to deliver a new application for financial advisers to assist in onboarding their clients to a